 invalid power method PDF’s.

-Check if the target correlation matrix rho
+Check if the target correlation matrix rho falls

 within the feasible correlation bounds, given the